 - It may take some time for people to adjust to your new pronouns or name, and they may make mistakes while referring to you even if they don’t mean to.

-Related Article: I CHEATED ON MY BOYFRIEND, HOW DO I FIX IT?
+Related Article: I CHEATED ON MY BOYFRIEND.
+HOW DO I FIX IT?
 Babysteps & All You Need

 The Transgender Visibility Guide from the Human Rights Campaign is a fantastic step-by-step resource for helping you come out as trans, as well as information to help the people in your life accept your identity.

 Coming out to your friends can be a frightening and perplexing experience.
 If you still have questions about your identity, confiding in the individuals you want to come out to might be much more challenging.
-Before coming out to new people, make sure you are comfortable with your identity and confident in who you are.
+Before coming out to new people, make sure you are comfortable with your identity and who you are.
 Coming out might help you feel more confident in your complete identity.

 Frequently Asked Questions